buntine/p-prime-prime/CONTENT.md

 - `λ` is the operation of replacing the symbol, `c`, at the tapehead with `(c+1) mod (N+1)` and then shifting the tapehead to the left one cell.
 Note the modulus operation - so if `N = 5` then trying to increment `5` will result in `0` (the blank symbol) because `6 mod 6 = 0`.
 - `(q)`, where `q` is any valid program, is interpreted as a *while loop* that iterates while the current cell does not contain the blank symbol (`0`).
 Endless loops are possible, of course.

-So, we can think of P″ as being a literal implementation of a Turing machine in a similar sense that we can see the original Lisp as being an implementation of Church' Lambda Calculus.
-Just far less useful to the practicing programmer.
+So, we can think of P″ as being a near-literal implementation of a Turing machine in a similar sense that we can see the original Lisp as being deeply related to Church' Lambda Calculus.
+The former is just far less useful to the practicing programmer.

 In a paper published in 1964 for the International Computation Center in Rome<sup>6</sup>, Böhm proved that P″ was Turing-complete, which makes it the first *structured* programming language that did not contain a `GO TO` instruction but instead relied upon iteration.
 Djikstra would go on to cite Böhm and Jacopini and in his now-famous paper, [Go To Statement Considered Harmful](http://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf), which would help to solidify their place in computer science folklore.